 4. Support for live video editing

-Up until now, there have been two worlds of video: recorded and live.
+Until now, the two worlds of video have been recorded and live.
 Recorded video can have amazing production value and unlimited effects.
 Live video, whether it's a meeting or a webinar, is generally a raw camera feed from a meeting room or desktop camera.

 New streaming software has been developed to offer live video editing, which creates post-production effects during a live video call.
 These post-production effects range from changing backgrounds to advanced camera effects and tricks.
 I use these capabilities on every video call and webinar I make, and this is just part of a bigger video conferencing trend for these types of features.